wavebreakmedia / Shutterstock.com

 Have you ever found yourself musing idealistically, “Gee, maybe I should become a teacher,” and then immediately wondered if you could live on what that job paid?

-The median annual wage for elementary school teachers (not including special education teachers) in the United States was $55,800 in May 2016 — enough for one person, perhaps two, depending on where you live.
+The average annual wage for elementary school teachers (not including special education teachers) in the United States was $60,830 in May 2017 — enough for one person, perhaps two, depending on where you live.
 Enough anywhere if you’ve married a hedge fund manager.
-Teaching our youngest students is definitely a valuable role, but a moneymaker, it is not.
+Teaching our youngest students is definitely a valuable role, but the path to fortunes, it is not.

 But teacher pay varies considerably by state.